Love, Sanity, or Medical School

 Studied all morning.
 Go me.
 Off to Super Tuesday afternoon lectures.

-Now this is a lecture: clinical decision making tailored for new third year medical students, using a common disease as an example but easily applicable to other medical conditions.
-Words of wisdom from this lecture: use evidenced based medicine but never betray your gut.
+3:11 pm: Now this is a lecture: clinical decision making tailored for new third year medical students, using a common disease as an example but easily applicable to other medical conditions.
+Words of wisdom from this lecture: use evidence-based medicine but never betray your gut.

 August 14: Wednesday

 At the student clinic once again.
 My patient is a soft spoken and kind young man who has a genetic condition causing high blood pressure, diabetes, and severe heart failure.
 Clearly embarrassed, he revealed to me that he couldn’t afford all of his prescriptions.
 We sat with the attending and went through every single prescription, picking out the most important ones.
-The whole time, I felt incredulous that there was not more that we could do for him.
-The attending noted how this is not an uncommon situation for many of the poorest people in society.
+The whole time, I felt incredulous that there was not more we could do for him.
+The attending noted that this is not an uncommon situation for many of society’s poorest.

 6:30 pm: Casey told me he found an apartment.
 I guess that’s a good thing.
 Back to studying.